 Randy joined the Garden Grove Elks Lodge in May 1998 after learning that they had a terrific camping club called the Elk-Enders.
 He eventually became the President of the camping club 2004 and again in 2010.
 He was "Elk-Ender of the Year" in 2007 and again in 2010.
 He was a member of the lodge for 6 months when Esteemed Leading Knight Nelson "Santa" Burke talked him into being his Inner Guard.
 Nelson convinced Randy that an Officer position would only require two hours a week.
 He failed to mention that that was just two hours of non-elk time to enjoy in his personal life, a joke we always laugh about.
 Randy eventually was appointed and elected to all seven officer positions and became Exalted Ruler for the year 2014-2015.
 In our District's Ritual Contests, he earned First Place or Second Place for all seven positions including All State Loyal Knight.
 As a Past Exalted Ruler he became the Orange Coast District Piggy Bank Vice Chairman and then the Chairman receiving the honor of California-Hawaii Elks Association Chairman of the Year for 2016-2017.
 In 2016-2017 he served as the Esquire to the Past District Deputy Grand Exalted Ruler David Coffin, an experience that he and Janice will always treasure.

-At the California Hawaii Elks Association convention, in Palm Springs, May 19th, he was sworn in as the Vice President for the Orange Coast District.
-And he continues to be...
+At the CHEA State Convention in San Diego, May 18th, he was sworn in as the State Vice President for the Orange Coast District.
+He continues to strive to ...